-Traveling Caribbean Heritage: Contexts and Communities (together with prof.dr.
+Traveling Caribbean Heritage: Contexts and Communities (NWO, Caribbean Program: joint supervision with prof.dr.
 G.J.
-Oostindie, KITLV Leiden University)
+Oostindie, KITLV Leiden)

 Centuries of intense migrations have deeply impacted the development of the cultures of Aruba, Bonaire and Curacao.
 Creolization is the key concept for understanding the origins of these Caribbean cultures.
 The islands’ asymmetrical postcolonial relation to the Netherlands begs many questions regarding insular identities.
 In addition, intensive contemporary migrations – from and to the wider Caribbean, the Netherlands and beyond – have deeply impacted insular demographics and understandings of what it means to be Aruban, Bonairean, or Curaçaoan.
 Finally, mass tourism became a booming business and a central pillar of the insular economies, adding to the changes in the demographic make-up of the islands.